-Upon satisfactory completion of all course work and complete payment of all outstanding tuition and fee obligations, the student will be awarded a Certificate (or Diploma in some states) for the program completed.
+Upon satisfactory completion of all course work and complete payment of all outstanding tuition and fee obligations, the student will be awarded a Certificate for the program completed.
 Based upon the student meeting applicable course criteria, satisfactory academic progress, and recommendations of the School Director, the School also may present certificates for outstanding achievement, perfect attendance, academic excellence, or most improved driver.